 Overview

-Your API key carries many privileges, so be sure to keep it secure!
+Your API Key carries many privileges, so be sure to keep it secure!

-Do not share your secret API keys in publicly accessible areas such as GitHub, client-side code, and so forth.
+Do not share your secret API Keys in publicly accessible areas such as GitHub, client-side code, and so forth.

 API Keys

 All API requests must be made over HTTPS.
 Calls made over plain HTTP will fail.
 API requests without authentication will also fail.
-Ivy raises an authentication error 401 if the key is incorrect or outdated.
+Ivy returns an authentication error 401 if the key is incorrect or outdated.

-Sandbox and Production modes
+Sandbox and Production Modes

-All Ivy API requests occur in either sandbox or production mode.
-API objects in one mode aren’t accessible to the other.
-For instance, a Sandbox User object can’t be part of a Production-Mode CheckoutSession.
+All Ivy API requests occur in either Sandbox or Production Mode.
+API objects in one mode aren’t accessible in the other.
+For instance, a Sandbox User object cannot be part of a Production-Mode Checkout Session.

 TypeBase URLWhen to UseHow to Use

-Generate a new API key
+Generate a New API Key

-1. Go to the your Ivy Dashboard
+1. Go to your Ivy Dashboard

-2. Click on the Generate API key button
+2. Click on the Generate API Key button

 Code Example